 For Criminal Justice and Criminology please also see the following databases:

 HeinOnline includes the Law Journal Library - more than 2,800 law and law-related journals.

 Your local library service may have access to online materials for you.
 Hertfordshire Libraries gives free access to library card holders to:

 Both are available as Android, Kindle or iOS apps.
 If you don’t live in Hertfordshire, check online what resources your local authority offers.

 - The best place to find all the UH law databases and collections is the Legal databases page in the Law Subject Toolkit.
 This includes guides and help.

-- If you have time to complete certification for Westlaw and LexisLibrary to enhance your CV all the links are here.
+- If you have time to complete certification for Westlaw and LexisLibrary to enhance your CV.

 - Create a free account and download up to 7 free textbooks using Vitalsource Bookshelf (up until the 30th June).